 US to sell $1.2bn in spy drones to S. Korea

-“We have to remember that North Korea has warned many times about its territorial integrity.
+Political analyst Nile Bowie says the pending deal between Washington and Seoul could escalate the conflict with neighboring North Korea – which fiercely guards its territory.“We have to remember that North Korea has warned many times about its territorial integrity.
 If South Korean drones penetrate North Korean airspace it could potentially start a huge conflict,” he told RT.